estuary/docs/README.rst

 Codespaces_, or you can clone this repo and open using the `VSCode Remote Containers`_ extension.
 Both options will spin up an environment with the Flow CLI tools, add-ons for VSCode editor support, and an attached PostgreSQL database for trying out materializations.
-See :doc:`getting started vscode <docs/getting-started-vscode>` for a step-by-step walkthrough.
+See :doc:`Getting started with VSCode <docs/getting-started-vscode>` for a step-by-step walkthrough.

 .. _Codespaces: https://github.com/features/codespaces